hannamalinen/PWP-Task-manager-project/README.md

 Database/instance/task_management.db <-- our populated database is included in the database

 !
-Requirements included in the Github (requirements.txt) !
+Requirements included in requirements.txt !
-Needed requirements:
-Flask
-Flask-SQLAlchemy
-datetime

 Remember to activate your virtual environment with these commands:
 In all steps, check if you are in the right directory!

-cd Database

 ## creating a virtual environment
 Mac: